josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 </PullQuote>

 Also: if poorly implemented, **page transitions can have the opposite of the desired effect**.
 Rather than looking impressive, a bad page transition risks seeming amateurish or over-the-top.
 It's easier to have too much than too little.
-So if you choose to add transitions, don't go too wild.
-(Unless, of course, this is a purely personal project where it doesn't matter, in which case: [GLHF](https://en.wiktionary.org/wiki/glhf).)
+So if you choose to add transitions, know that [a little goes a long way](/blog/great-transitions).

+With great power comes great responsibility; we want to make sure we're not giving our users vertigo, making them wait too long, or confusing them with an overwhelming flurry of movement.

 Finally, page transitions risk making your site _feel_ a little slower than it might otherwise, since animating between two pages naturally takes time.
 However, as mentioned in the above section, this could go the opposite way, too.
 It just depends.
 You might nail an impressive bullseye, or you might shoot yourself in the foot.
 It's all in the execution.

 ## How page transitions are built in SvelteKit